Talia al Ghul: Bane

 After Bane enters the League of Assassins, Ra's considers Bane a potential heir to his empire instead of Batman and wants his daughter to marry him.
 Talia later rejects the brute, regarding him as merely a cunning animal compared to the more cultured intelligence of his predecessor.
 After Batman defeats Bane in the Legacy comic series (1996), Ra's agrees that Bane was unworthy of his daughter (Detective Comics #701 and Robin #33), and calls off their engagement.
 Following Legacy, Bane has a nightmare in Batman: Bane (1997) of Talia (presumed to be deceased) betraying him and stabbing him and then embracing Batman.
 In Birds of Prey #26 (2001), written by Dixon, Bane continues to express his obsession with Talia.
 At the end of the story, Talia is pleased with the supposed death of Bane in one of her father's underground sanctums.

 LexCorp

-The Talia character was written to begin a new phase of her fictional life near the turn of the century.
+The Talia character was written to begin a new phase of her life near the turn of the century.
 Talia, disillusioned with her father and his plans and using the name Talia Head for herself, leaves him to run LexCorp as its new CEO when Lex Luthor becomes President of the United States.
 Although she seemingly supports Luthor, she secretly works to undermine him, anonymously leaking news of his underhanded dealings to Superman.
 In Superman/Batman #6 (March 2004), when the time comes for Luthor's downfall, she sells all of LexCorp's assets to the Wayne Foundation, leaving Luthor penniless and his crimes exposed to all.